-- Completion of the immunization program is required before final acceptance into the program. - A physical examination by a physician of the applicant's choice, indicating satisfactory health. - A satisfactory interview with a member of the General Nursing Department who will assess the applicant's: - knowledge and motivation towards a nursing career - appreciation of the financial costs of the program - appreciation of the stress of the program - demonstrated communication skills.

-A St. John Ambulance standard First Aid certificate or equivalent is required and must be valid for the student's first year in the program.
+- 3. Completion of the immunization program is required before final acceptance into the program. - 4.
+A physical examination by a physician of the applicant's choice, indicating satisfactory health. - 5.
+A satisfactory interview with a member of the General Nursing Department who will assess the applicant's: - knowledge and motivation towards a nursing career - appreciation of the financial costs of the program - appreciation of the stress of the program - demonstrated communication skills. - 6.
+A St. John Ambulance standard First Aid certificate or equivalent is required and must be valid for the student's first year in the program. - 7.
+English 100 (UBC) or equivalent preferred.

-B. Applicants over 23 years of age at the time of entry into the program.

-- Senior secondary school graduation or equivalent, e.g.: G.E.D. or BTSD, with Chemistry 11 and either Chemistry 12 or Biology 12 (preferred) to be completed within two years prior to enrolment with a minimum of C+ in both courses. - Experience as an employee working with patients in a hospital or Extended Care Unit with a satisfactory reference;
+- B. Applicants over 23 years of age at the time of entry into the program. - Senior secondary school graduation or equivalent, e.g. 1 G.E.D. or BTSD, with Chemistry 11 and either Chemistry 12 or Biology 12 (preferred) to be completed within two years prior to enrolment with a minimum of C+ in both courses. - Experience as an employee working with patients in a 2. hospital or Extended Care Unit; - or

-Full-time or part-time work experience in any field with a satisfactory reference and 30 hours volunteer experience with patients in a hospital or Extended Care Unit with a satisfactory reference;
+Full-time/part-time work experience in any field and 30 hours volunteer experience with patients in a hospital or Extended Care Unit:

-Six months (2-4 hr per week) volunteer work experience with patients in a hospital or Extended Care Unit with a satisfactory reference.
+Six months (2-4 hr per week) volunteer work experience with patients in a hospital or Extended Care Unit.